-This page houses information about the project to plan for the elimination of bacteria contamination in Honey Creek.
-This page outlines the project and will update progress towards its completion.
+This page houses information about the completed project to plan for the elimination of bacteria contamination in Honey Creek.
+This page outlines the project and how it progressed to completion.
 General information about bacteria contamination of surface water can be found on a separate page.
 A general report on Honey Creek history and conditions is also available on a separate page.

 Advisory and Stakeholder Committee Meeting Schedule

 A kick-off meeting was held with the Advisory Committee on December 1, 2011.
 The first Stakeholder Committee was held on March 29, 2012.
 Several Advisory Committee meetings were held through the course of the project.

-The following presentation was developed for the project kick-off meeting and covers major project elements to be completed.
+The following presentation was developed for the project kick-off meeting and covers major project elements.
 A special thank you to Molly Rippke, Michigan DEQ for much of the background content.